-Returning to the World Maker Faire at the New York Hall of Science for a second time provided an opportunity to showcase Audtra's pivot, analytics, and influencer iterations since winning two blue ribbons last year.
+Returning to the World Maker Faire at the New York Hall of Science for a second year provided an opportunity to show Audtra's pivot, analytics, and influencer iterations since winning two blue ribbons.

-Thank you to Kim and the area managers for relocating the exhibit to the best location—Zone 1 (inside), on street level, after the main entrance exhibit, and the first table next to the info booth, under the donor wall/political leaders.
+The exhibit was generously relocated to the best location—Zone 1 (inside), on street level, after the main entrance exhibit, and the first table next to the info booth, under the donor wall/political leaders.

-Audtra's minimum viable exhibit was too micro to attract attendees, and someone (this author) didn't want to carry a tablecloth or people touching the computer/setup from proximity.
-"Micro-podcast," my last-minute thought before showtime successfully conjured curiosity from nearly 200 MVE visitors over a weekend.
+Audtra's minimum viable exhibit was too micro to attract attendees, and someone didn't want to carry a tablecloth or people touching anything from proximity.
+"Micro-podcast," my last-minute thought before showtime conjured curiosity from nearly 200 MVE visitors.

-These included a techie who recorded, "Hi, I'm test-recording a micro-podcast" on my Audtra timeline, and asked if there were any "tastemakers" on the app, "like X or Y." Discipline is responding "confidential until X" instead of disclosing inside information or talking, like most tech investors.
-Before I could identify what sectors he was in, a younger attendee visited and recorded, "chicken," when prompted to say something for a demo.
-His father stated the analytics would help them see if he could "think about anything besides chicken," which induced more laughter, before both parties simultaneously left.
+These included a techie who recorded, "Hi, I'm test-recording a micro-podcast" on my Audtra timeline.
+Before I could identify what sectors he was in, a younger attendee recorded "chicken," when prompted to say something for a demo.
+His father stated the analytics would help identify if he could "think about anything besides chicken," which induced more laughter, before both parties left.
 Someone also stated the analytics "would help covfefe" inventors—no comment.

-Notable exhibits outdoors included the Electronic Frontier Foundation (EFF), Johns Hopkins Center for Talented Youth (CTY), the Stanford-Brown 2017 iGEM Team (interned at NASA Ames Research Center), NYU, McGraw-Hill, Raspberry Pi, PolyTwist (next level Rubik's cubes), Cocoa Press (a chocolate 3D printer by a UPenn student), and nostalgia-inducing Apple II and IIe computers.
-Before getting a computer at 13, my favorite childhood place was the computer lab (not a security question answer) where alpha nerdette me typed http:// before domain names.
-There was also a satirical exhibit selling $1/sq. foot called New York for Rent, and more left unexplored due to time constraints.
+Notable exhibits included the Electronic Frontier Foundation (EFF), Johns Hopkins Center for Talented Youth (CTY), the Stanford-Brown 2017 iGEM Team (interned at NASA Ames Research Center), NYU, McGraw-Hill, Raspberry Pi, PolyTwist (next level Rubik's cubes), Cocoa Press (a chocolate 3D printer by a UPenn student), Girl Scouts recruitment, and nostalgia-inducing Apple II and IIe computers.
+There was a satirical exhibit selling $1/s.f. called New York for Rent, and more left unexplored due to time constraints.

-My email collection expanded with 10x more handshakes.
-Table visitors included a pharma IT employee (likely not under Shrekli), who read that in 15 months, the amount of data in existence would double the all-time collection.
-He expressed that it'd just be narcissistic selfies, Snaps, and videos, with a phone in between faces, whereas Audtra enables deep, face-to-face dialogue with phones out of the way and useful analytics.
+The email collection expanded with 10x more handshakes.
+Table visitors included a pharma IT employee (likely not for Shrekli), who read that in 15 months, the amount of data in existence would double the all-time collection.
+He expressed that the content would be narcissistic selfies, Snaps, and videos with a phone in between faces, whereas Audtra enables deep, face-to-face communication, with phones out of the way and useful analytics.
 I shared how it'd empower the marginalized, illiterate, and ill, including paralyzed patients who can only use speech, a forthcoming prison podcast, potential special ed podcast by Lily's mother (a teacher), therapy podcasts like the one featured in The New Yorker, and a potential potcast by a former crew member who awarded the app a blue ribbon last year.

-There was also a military commander who stated it'd help with active duty mental health and PTSD.
-A guy who asked where the Uber pickup was after paella Friday (naturally, because he's from LA), said he'd refer it to his behavioral therapist girlfriend.
+There was a military commander who stated it'd help with active duty mental health and PTSD.
+An LA guy who defaulted to Ubers over trains said he'd refer it to his behavioral therapist girlfriend.
 There were journalists who'd use it for transcribing interviews, and someone who'd recommend it to journalist friends.
 Someone recorded that it could be used to dictate notes while writing a book, and the reincarnate of the AOL Moviefone voice actor recorded the recognizable greeting.
-A NYC-based designer recorded that he was hungry, before relaying he'd try to elevate the app since he liked the design and asked where I learned design from, as he'd never seen anything like it.
-Naturally, as my web language knowledge derived from MySpace/Tumblr design competitions with then-teenage peers.
+A NYC designer recorded that he was hungry, before relaying he'd try to elevate the app since he liked the design and asked where I learned design from, as he'd never seen anything like it.
+Naturally, as my front-end web languages derived from MySpace/Tumblr design competitions with then-teenage peers.

-Surprisingly, a woman remembered my face from seeing me at last year's WMF and that the app had something to do with dreams.
-As I value privacy and quasi-anonymity, that means I now have to change my face.
-Impressively, a pre-teen girl quickly understood the product (more than can be said for tech's tweet leaders—"thought leaders" who tweet more than execute), and even asked what language it was coded in.
-She's still deciding if she wants to be a scientist or dancer when she grows up, and I suggested she could do both.
+Impressively, a pre-teen girl quickly understood the product and even asked what language it was coded in.
+She's deciding if she wants to be a scientist or dancer when she grows up, and I suggested she could do both.

 Someone with a media pass wanted to take a photo for her portfolio, but turned out to also be CNET staffer, Sarah Tew, who featured Audtra in CNET's Maker Faire New York 2017 is a DIY Dream (#16).
 The first YouTube result for an informal advisor is a CNET demo, so I'll take this and the "dream" in the title as good signs.

 Several attendees asked about semantic analysis.
-Even if a ML algo can't be perfected from false-positives (as the current, manual tagging prevents bad words in camaraderie from being tagged as false-negatives), with the v2.2 and v2.3 updates (featuring AI in a different context), my work and I will grow beyond making a dent in the world, and bend the universe whole.
+The current, manual tagging prevents bad words in camaraderie from being tagged as false-negatives, but with the v2.4+ updates ft.
+AI in a different context, our work will grow beyond making a dent in the world, and bend the universe whole.